Tai Chi Chuan (Glasgow)

 Open or Close

-Yes, just come along any Tuesday or Thursday evening.
-You may wish to check the news page for holidays, or join facebook for up to the minute changes.
+Yes, please just come along any Tuesday evening or Saturday morning.
+You may wish to check the news page for holidays, or join facebook for up to the minute changes, or contact me directly (details below in link).

-There are a number of experienced students who are able to help when the class is busy, and ensure beginners always receive the time & input required.
+There is normally a number of experienced students who are able to help when the class is busy, and ensure beginners always receive the time & input required.

-Alternatively , you may prefer to get in touch first.
-Details can be found on the Class Enquiries page.
+To get in touch, details can be found on the Class Enquiries page.please

 • What do I wear to class ?